autolab-project/autolab/README.md

 # USIT : Universal Scanning Interface

-Python automation package for scientific experiments.
+__Python package for scientific experiments automation__

-By Quentin Chateiller, PhD student at C2N (Center for Nanosciences and Nanotechnlogies, Palaiseau, France) in the ToniQ (Sandwich) group.
+Created by Quentin Chateiller, PhD student at C2N (Center for Nanosciences and Nanotechnologies, Palaiseau, France) in the ToniQ (Sandwich) group.

 The purpose of this package it to provide easy and efficient tools to deal with your scientific instruments, and to run automated experiments with them.

+Package development ongoing, some features are still not present yet.

 ## Quick start
 ___